Updated: Jan 28

 Obviously, dry food is dry.
 This is a very big problem for cats, whose ancestors are desert-dwelling wild cats.
 They have passed on their super-efficient kidneys, which are designed to extract every last drop of moisture from prey animals.
 As a result, cats have a low thirst drive, and don’t drink water until they are about 3% dehydrated—a dehydration level so serious that most veterinarians would consider giving intravenous fluids.

-Allergies & Asthma - When an abnormal protein is picked up by an immune cell and antibodies are produced, then every time that protein appears, antibodies flock to it and stimulate inflammation.
+When an abnormal protein is picked up by an immune cell and antibodies are produced, every time that protein appears, antibodies flock to it and stimulate inflammation.
 More bad proteins = more inflammation.
-Both food allergies and dietary intolerances are much more common with dry food.
+Both food allergies and dietary intolerance are much more common with dry food.

 10 Tips To Get The Most Stubborn Cats To Eat Canned Food